sfragkoul/synth4bench/UserGuide.md

 This folders includes all 10 synthetic datasets, with filenames indicating coverage and read length details.
 Each dataset is structured and named according to the parameters it explores.

-### Required Files for Analysis

-To successfully **run the analysis**, users need the reference files located in the reference.rar folder.

 ## Installation

 **Create the Conda Environment**: